Air Pollution Control Permit Program: Do I Need A Permit

 Exempt and Trivial Activities:

-- Exempt and Trivial Activities do not require either a Facility Registration or a State Facility Permit, but they are not exempt from other air pollution control regulations.
+- Exempt and Trivial Activities do not require either a Facility Registration or a State Facility Permit, (links leave DEC's website) but they are not exempt from other air pollution control regulations.

 - Exempt Activities must be listed in the Title V Facility permit application.
 They may be subject to an applicable requirement, i.e., a standard or requirement in State or Federal regulations required as it applies to an emission unit or source.